popphp/pop-kettle/README.md

 If you have wired up the beginnings of an application, you can then access the default routes in the following ways.
-Assuming you've started the web server as described above using `./kettle serve`, you can access the web application by going to the address `http://localhost:8000/` in any web browser and seeing the default index web page.
+Assuming you've started the web server as described above using `./kettle serve`, you can access the web application by going to the address `http://localhost:8000/` in any web browser and seeing the default index HTML page.

-If you want to access the API application, the default route for that is `http://localhost:8000/api` and you can access it like this:
+If you want to access the API application, the default route for that is `http://localhost:8000/api` and you can access it like this to see the default JSON response:

 ```bash
 $ curl -i -X GET http://localhost:8000/api